The Awakening of Kate Chopin

 Synopsis

-Writer Kate Chopin wants to hold on to her marriage and her six small children and launch herself as a novelist in 1884.
+Kate Chopin, author of The Awakening, must pick between her dying husband and her lover, the wealthy planter next door.
+She picks her lover, and he leaves her.
+In agony she goes forth to become the great writer she was meant to be.
+A tour de force play of obsession rooted in the real life of the famous first great American novelist and based on detailed, shocking facts from her life.
+She wants to hold on to her marriage and her six small children and launch herself as a novelist in 1884.
 Frustrating her attempts are her wealthy next door neighbor, wanting to prove his masculinity, her jealous husband, stricken with malaria, the little sex-pot seamstress next door, the town gossip, and the bankrupt cotton business, which consumes her time.
-All this crescendos in the coming of age of this great writer of the The Awakening.
+All this results in an epic post Civil War story of the first great American woman novelist.

 CAST OF CHARACTERS: (2 M, 2W)